danknights/mice5035/tutorials/07_univariate_stats/README.md

-# MiCE 5035 Tutorial: Univariate statistical testing in R
+# MiCE 5035 Tutorial 7: Univariate statistical testing in R

 ### Background
 This tutorial is an introduction to univariate statistical analysis of microbiome data in _R_.
 Univariate features include alpha diversity and OTU/taxon abundances.